Hard Money Broker in 2026: The Reality, Challenges, and How to Close More Deals

 Co-Founder & Partner

-Wesley Carpenter is a Founder and Partner of Stormfield Capital, LLC.
-At Stormfield, Wes leads the firm’s investment strategy and portfolio management.
-He serves on both the management and investment committees and plays a central role in credit and risk oversight across the platform.
-Under his leadership, Stormfield has deployed over $1.75 billion, spanning the origination, acquisition, and asset management of commercial and residential bridge loans.
+Wesley Carpenter is a Co-Founder and Partner of Stormfield Capital.
+He leads the firm’s investment strategy and portfolio management, serves on both the management and investment committees, and plays a central role in credit and risk oversight across the platform.
+Under his leadership, Stormfield has deployed over $2 billion, spanning the origination, acquisition, and asset management of commercial and residential bridge loans.

 Wes brings more than 15 years of experience in real estate credit and structured finance.
-Prior to founding Stormfield, he was a Vice President at Greenwich Associates, a boutique consultancy specializing in the financial services sector, where he advised senior executives at commercial and investment banks on balance sheet optimization and the adoption of structured credit strategies.
-He began his career in Corporate Development at Illinois Tool Works (NYSE: ITW), where he focused on M&A and strategic growth initiatives across the firm’s global industrial portfolio
+Prior to founding Stormfield, he served as a Vice President at Greenwich Associates, a boutique financial services consultancy, where he advised senior executives at commercial and investment banks on balance sheet optimization and the adoption of structured credit strategies.
+He began his career in Corporate Development at Illinois Tool Works (NYSE: ITW), focusing on mergers and acquisitions and strategic growth initiatives across the firm’s global industrial portfolio.